+The flavor of this smoked turkey comes from the unique cranberry brine.
 After brining, dry rub is dusted onto the bird, which adds a second layer of flavor.

 This turkey recipe begins with the marinade.
 This recipe makes enough for one turkey weighing 10-14 pounds.
 Cranberry Juice Turkey Marinade

 Combine the brine ingredients, then chill.
 Be sure that the sugar and salt are completely dissolved before adding that turkey.

 Quirky Turkey Dry Rub Why quirky?
-One of the ingredients is kind of out there in strangeville...at least for smoked turkey it is!
+One of the ingredients is kind of out there in strangeville...at least for this smoked turkey recipe it is!

 Mix it all together and coat your bird with it...inside, outside and even under the skin.
 Pull the skin back down over the breast and secure it with a few toothpicks.

-breastbone.
 When the breast temperature reaches 155°F, check the thigh.